Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: RCH System, CMH System and Regular Point Reduction

-In order to describe the magnetic reduction of a regular controlled Hamiltonian (RCH) system with symmetry of the Heisenberg group $\mathcal{H}$ and the magnetic reducible controlled Hamiltonian (MRCH) equivalence, in this section, we shall review some relevant definitions and basic facts about RCH system, RCH-equivalence, regular point reducible RCH system and RpCH-equivalence.
-See Marsden et al. \cite{mawazh10} for more details.
-Since the symplectic reduced system of a Hamiltonian system with symmetry defined on the cotangent bundle $T^*Q$ may not be a Hamiltonian system on a cotangent bundle, that is, the set of Hamiltonian systems on the cotangent bundle is not complete under the regular reduction, then in order to describe uniformly RCH systems defined on a cotangent bundle and on the regular reduced spaces, in the following we first define a RCH system on a symplectic fiber bundle.
-Thus, we can obtain the RCH system on the cotangent bundle of a configuration manifold as a special case, and discuss RCH-equivalence.
+In order to describe the regular point reduction of a CMH system with symmetry of the Heisenberg group $\mathcal{H}$ and the MR-CH-equivalence, in this section, we shall give some relevant definitions and basic facts about RCH system, RCH-equivalence, regular point reducible RCH system, see Marsden et al.\cite{mawazh10}, as well as CMH system, M-CH-equivalence, regular point reducible CMH system.
+We shall state that the set of the CMH systems with symmetries is a subset of the set of the RCH systems with symmetries, and it is not complete under the regular point reduction of RCH system.
 For convenience, we assume that all controls appearing in this paper are the admissible controls.\\